AuroraPoggi/Dardel_for_dummies/README.md

 >Singularity
 ```
 )
-  then you do, to import the libraries not in that container:
+  then you do the following (to import the libraries not in that container):
 ```bash
 PYTHONPATH=/ca2env/lib/python3.12/site-packages:$PYTHONPATH
 ```